Types of boat engines

 Gasoline boat engine

-If you don't mind losing a bit of the back of your boat with an outboard motor and are looking for a high-performance engine, the gasoline is probably the best option.
+If you don't mind losing a bit of the rear end of your boat with an outboard motor and are looking for a high performance engine, the gasoline is probably the best option.
 Gasoline engines are great for water sports, shorter trips, and are generally a better choice for smaller boats.
 The advantages of gasoline engine are:

 - They are quieter than diesel engines.